Eric-Lennartson/pdnext-DarkMode/README.md

 # pdnext-DarkMode
+I've created a repo to act as a hub for themes for pdnext.
+The repo is located [here](https://github.com/Eric-Lennartson/pd-themes)

 Dark mode for the pdnext fork of puredata.
 We can all avoid burning out our eye sockets together.

 This is just the colors from the vscode theme I use.